-- Development within a Registered Historic Park or Garden or affecting its setting will only be permitted where the developmentmust relates well to the elements which contribute to significant features of the significance of the historic park or garden, and is-be of high quality design, which conserves and enhances is sympathetic to the special interest and function of the site. - 2.
-Development affecting the setting of a registered historic park or garden must maintain the aspects of its setting which contribute to its significance including views into and out of it, and the general relationship between the park or garden and the character of the surrounding landscape or townscape.
+1. Development within a Registered Historic Park or Garden (shown on the Policies Map) or affecting its setting will only be permitted where the development must relates well to the elements which contribute to significant features of the significance of the historic park or garden, and is be of high quality design, which conserves and enhances is sympathetic to the special interest and function of the site.

-3. Development which harms elements which make a positive contribution to a Registered Historic Park or Garden or its setting will not be permitted, unless it can be demonstrated that public benefits outweigh the harm.
+- 2. Development affecting the setting of a registered historic park or garden must maintain the aspects of its setting which contribute to its significance including views into and out of it, and the general relationship between the park or garden and the character of the surrounding landscape or townscape. - 3.
+Development which harms elements which make a positive contribution to a Registered Historic Park or Garden or its setting will not be permitted, unless it can be demonstrated that public benefits outweigh the harm.